 - 1. Place the battery into the vehicle with the battery posts facing the engine. - 2.
-Secure the battery to the vehicle with the clamp and install bolt, washer and locknut and tighten to 144 in·lb (16.3 N·m).
-A loose battery clamp may allow the battery to become damaged from vibration or jarring. - 3.
-Connect battery and spark plug wire(s).
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4.
+Secure the battery to the vehicle with the clamp and install bolt, washer and locknut and tighten.
+For side-post battery tighten to 80 in lb (9 N·m).
+For top-post battery tighten to 41 in lb (4.3 N·m).
+A loose battery clamp may allow the battery to become damaged from vibration or jarring. - Connect battery and spark plug wire(s).
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.